heiner/dylaniki/Freewheelin'.md

 Tracks\</em\>](<em>Blood on the Tracks</em>) songs, which
 were also originally played in open D tuning.
-It is said that it was Joni Mitchell who inspired and/or taught him to use open D tuning, and although he apparently knew it even ten years earlier, he didn’t use the same style and technique then.
+It is said that it was Joni Mitchell who inspired and/or taught him to use open D tuning, and although he apparently knew it even ten years earlier, he didn't use the same style and technique then.

 A striking unifying feature of the playing style of
-<em>Freewheelin’</em> is the many second-inversion chords, <em>i.e.</em>
+<em>Freewheelin'</em> is the many second-inversion chords, <em>i.e.</em>
 chords with the fifth in the bass, such as D/a (x<strong>0</strong>0232), which is so prominent in [Blowin' in the Wind](Blowin' in the Wind).
 Another (I think related) feature